-vi.
-Participation in Regular Early Childhood Programs Is the child currently attending a regular early care and education program?
-(Early care and education programs include, but are not limited to: Early Head Start, Head Start, preschools, or child care.
-Attendance at an early childhood program need not be funded by early intervention funds.)
-If Yes, how many hours per week does the child spend in the regular early childhood program? hrs/wk Enter the time the child is in a regular education/early childhood setting including time the child is receiving any special education/Early Intervention services in the regular education early childhood setting.
-If the child attends an early childhood setting but is pulled out of regular classroom routines or activities to receive Early Intervention/special education services, then include the time pulled out separately when answering the question "Is the child receiving special education in a specialized setting?" or "Is the child receiving special education and related services in other settings?" on this page.
-For more information on how to answer these questions, see the Decision Tree for Reporting Educational Environments for children Ages 3-5 with IEPs at https://ideadata.org/sites/default/files/media/documents/2018-06/B6_Toolkit.pdf Where does the child receive the majority of hours of special education and related services?
-Where does the child receive the majority of hours of special education and related services?
-In the regular education program El services are provided at least 50% of the time or greater in an early childhood setting: Head Start, Pre-K, reverse mainstream classroom (with at least 50% non-El eligible children), private preschools, or group childcare.
-Attendance at an early childhood program does not need to be funded by Early Intervention.
-In some other location Less than 50% of the EI services are in a setting other than an early childhood setting In some other location Less than 50% of the EI services are in a setting other than an early childhood setting Is the child receiving special education in a specialized setting?
-Refers to the total time the child spends receiving Early Intervention/Special Education and ♀ □ In some other location Less than 50% of the EI services are in a setting other than an early childhood setting Is the child receiving special education in a specialized setting?
-Refers to the total time the child spends receiving Early Intervention/Special Education and related services outside of a regular education program.
-N related services outside of a regular education program.
-Y □ NO If yes, how many hours per week does the child spend in a specialized setting? hr/wk □Special Education Class Separate School Residential Facility Is the child receiving special education and related services in other settings?
-Refers to the child receiving special education and related services in their home or a provider service location or outside of their regular classroom routines or activities El Preschool Location of Intervention (LRE):
+VI.
+Participation in Regular Early Childhood Programs

+Is the child currently attending a regular early childhood program? 🗌 YES 🗌 NO (Early care and education programs include, but are not limited to: Early Head Start, Head Start, preschools, or child care; including reverse mainstreaming.
+Attendance at an early childhood program need not be funded by Early Intervention funds.)
+If yes, how many hours per week does the child spend in the regular early childhood program? hrs/wk Enter the time the child is in a regular education/early childhood setting including time the child is receiving any special education/Early Intervention services in the regular education early childhood setting.
+If the child attends an early childhood setting but is pulled out to receive Early Intervention/special education services, then include the time pulled out separately when answering the question "Is the child receiving special education in a specialized setting?" or "Is the child receiving special education and related services in other settings?" on this page.
+P Where does the child receive the majority of hours of special education and related services?
+R In the regular education program EI services are provided at least 50% of the time or greater in an early childhood setting: Head Start, PreK, reverse E mainstream classroom (with at least 50% nondisabled children), private preschools, or group child care.
+Attendance at an early childhood program does not need to be G funded by Early Intervention or have Early Intervention services provided on site.
+H In some other location Less than 50% of the EI services are in a setting other than an early childhood setting $^{\circ}$ Is the child receiving special education in a specialized setting? $\Box$ YES $\Box$ NO Refers to the total time the child spends receiving Early U Intervention/special education and related services outside of a regular education program.
+L If Yes, how many hours per week does the child spend in a specialized setting? hrs/wk O Special Education Class N Separate School L Residential facility Y Is the child receiving special education and related services in other settings? 🗌 YES 🗌 NO Refers to the child receiving special education and related services in their home or a provider service location.
+Yes - Home No - Service Provider Location or some other location not in any other category El Preschool Location of Intervention (LRE):